 Ruzicka (Vukovar, Croatia, 1887 - Zürich,

-first measurements on the quantum efficiency of photosynthesis.
-Warburg's
+reports first measurements on the quantum efficiency of

-manometric apparatus becomes a standard tool for measuring metabolism
+becomes a standard tool for measuring metabolism in living

 1923 Johannes Nicolaus Brønsted (Varde,

-sources, and bases as substances which act as proton acceptors,
+proton sources, and bases as substances which act as

-the strength constants of acids and bases to study the dissociation
+uses the strength constants of acids and bases to study

-the element hafnium.
+he discovers the element hafnium.
 He pioneers work in the

 use of isotopic indicators both in inorganic and life

 sciences.
 Later, in Freiburg, he was to be involved in the